ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Henry’s Elfin is single-brooded throughout its wide continental range, flying for a little over a month.
 The onset of flight is earlier in southern regions; for a comparison of flight periods in different regions, see Kirk 2003.

-In Massachusetts Henry’s flies mainly from mid-April to the end of May according to 1993-2008 MBC records (http://www.naba.org/chapters/nabambc/flight-dates-chart.asp).
+In Massachusetts Henry’s Elfin flies mainly from mid-April to the end of May according to 1993-2008 MBC records (http://www.naba.org/chapters/nabambc/flight-dates-chart.asp).
 There is no information from Scudder on flight dates in the 19th century due to the confusion over species identification.

 Outlook